ges0909/about-programming/md/java/jhipster.md

 Before you start read [The JHipster Mini-Book](https://www.infoq.com/minibooks/jhipster-4x-mini-book).

 ::: tip
-Don't use `git-bash` for [JHipster](https://www.jhipster.tech/) console commands because it has some problems with cursor control making it difficult to configure your application properly.
+Don't use `git-bash` as console for [JHipster](https://www.jhipster.tech/).
+The `bash` has problems with cursor control making it difficult to configure your application.
 Instead donwload [Cmder](http://cmder.net/) and execute `.\cmder.exe /REGISTER ALL` as administrator.
 :::

 ## Installation